evanb2/todoListCRUD/todo/README.md

 ## Developers
-Reid Baldwin & Tanner Heffner
+Copyright 2015, Reid Baldwin & Tanner Heffner

 # App
 This to-do app is a continuation of the march16_todo repository with added database support.